OpenEvalProject/evals/manuscripts/elife-23570/v2/manuscript.md

 Thus, our method allows to identify not only genes, but also subdomains that are important for growth, yielding valuable structure-function information about their cognate proteins.

-## Comparison of independent libraries reveals genetic interactions
+### Comparison of independent libraries reveals genetic interactions

 Our approach can easily identify essential genes and essential protein domains.
 In addition, its ease makes it a potential tool to uncover genes that are not essential in standard conditions but become important in specific conditions.
 Indeed, our approach yields two measures — the number of transposons mapping to a given gene, and the corresponding numbers of sequencing reads.
 Since in most cases, transposon insertion obliterates the gene function, both measures may be used as a proxy for fitness.
 We assessed the usefulness of these metrics in various genetic screens.

 Synthetic genetic interaction screening is an extremely powerful approach to establish networks of functional connections between genes and biological pathways, and to discover new protein complexes (Costanzo et al., 2010; Schuldiner et al., 2005).
 We have recently identified single amino-acid substitutions in the endosomal protein Vps13 that suppress the growth defect of mutants of the ER-mitochondria encounter structure (ERMES) (Lang et al., 2015b).
 Suppression is dependent on the proper function of the mitochondrial protein Mcp1 (Tan et al., 2013) and on the endosomal protein Vam6/Vps39 (Elbaz-Alon et al., 2014; Hönscher et al., 2014).
 We generated a transposon library from a strain bearing both the VPS13 suppressor allele VPS13(D716H) and a deletion of the ERMES component MMM1.
 In these conditions, we expected VPS13, MCP1 and VAM6/VPS39 to become indispensable, while ERMES components (MDM10, MDM12 and MDM34) should become dispensable.

+Figure 4A shows, for each of the 6603 yeast CDSs, the number of transposon insertion sites mapped in the wild-type (x-axis) and in the mmm1Δ VPS13(D716H) library (y-axis).
+Most CDSs fall on a diagonal, meaning that they were equally transposon-tolerant in both libraries.
+Consistent with the ERMES suppressor phenotype of the VPS13(D716H) mutation, ERMES components fell above the diagonal (that is, they bore more transposons in the mmm1Δ VPS13(D716H) than in the wild-type library, Figure 4A–B).
+By contrast, VPS13, MCP1 and VAM6/VPS39 fell under the diagonal, as expected (Lang et al., 2015a, Figure 4A, C).
+Many other genes known to display synthetic sick or lethal interaction with mmm1Δ (Hoppins et al., 2011) were also found, including TOM70, VPS41, YPT7, VMS1 and YME1 (Figure 4A, C).

 ![Figure 4.](https://cdn.elifesciences.org/articles/23570/elife-23570-fig4-v2.jpg)

 **Figure 4.:** Libraries in panels B, C, E and G are displayed in the same order as in Figure 1C.
 (A) Comparison of the number of transposons inserted in each of the 6603 yeast CDSs in the wild-type (x-axis) and mmm1Δ VPS13(D716H) (y-axis) libraries.
 (B) Transposon coverage of genes encoding ERMES components is increased in libraries from strains bearing the VPS13(D716H) allele.
 (C) Examples of genes showing synthetic sick/lethal interaction with mmm1Δ VPS13(D716H).
 (D) Comparison of the number of transposons inserted in each of the 6603 yeast CDSs in the wild-type (x-axis) and dpl1Δ (y-axis) libraries.
 (E) Transposon coverage of the HIP1 locus in the dpl1Δ his3Δ library and in all the other libraries (HIS3).
 (F) Comparison of the number of transposons inserted in each of the 6603 yeast CDSs in the dpl1Δ (x-axis) and dpl1Δ psd2Δ (y-axis) libraries.
-(G) Transposon coverage of the PSD1 locus in the dpl1Δ psd2Δ and in all other libraries.DOI: http://dx.doi.org/10.7554/eLife.23570.015
+(G) Transposon coverage of the PSD1 locus in the dpl1Δ psd2Δ and in all other libraries.

 ![Figure 4—figure supplement 1.](https://cdn.elifesciences.org/articles/23570/elife-23570-fig4-figsupp1-v2.jpg)

 **Figure 4—figure supplement 1.:** The calculated fold-change in transposon density between the two sets of libraries is plotted in log2 scale on the x-axis.
 The -log10(p-value) (computed using the Student’s t-test) is plotted on the y-axis.
 (1)The VPS13(D716H) and the mmm1Δ VPS13(D716H) strains were generated in a MET17 background while all other libraries where generated in a met17Δ background.
 As a result MET17 and the overlapping ORF YLR302C appear as transposon free in the reference set.
 MET6 is more targeted by transposons in met17Δ libraries, likely because Met17 produces homocysteine, which needs to be converted to methionine by Met6, or might otherwise accumulate to toxic levels.
 (2)The VPS13(D716H) and mmm1Δ VPS13(D716H) strains were generated in a Matα background, while the others were generated in a Mata background.
 (3)YGR190C overlaps with HIP1.
 (4)GPP1 shows synthetic lethality with a recessive Mendelian variant present in the psd2Δ dpl1Δ strain.
 However, this variant is neither linked to DPL1 nor to PSD2 (data not shown).
 (5)ERMES component genes scores very high with respect to fold change, because two of the five libraries in the reference set bear the VPS13(D716H) allele.
-The p-value, by contrast, is not significant.DOI: http://dx.doi.org/10.7554/eLife.23570.016
+The p-value, by contrast, is not significant.

 As a second proof-of-principle, we generated a library from a strain in which the dihydrosphingosine phosphate lyase gene DPL1 (Saba et al., 1997) was deleted, and another library from a strain in which both DPL1 and the phosphatidylserine decarboxylase 2 gene PSD2 (Trotter and Voelker, 1995) were deleted (Figure 4D,F).
 In this latter double-deleted strain, phosphatidylethanolamine can only be generated via the mitochondrial phosphatidylserine decarboxylase Psd1, and thus any gene required for lipid shuttling to and from mitochondria should become indispensable (Birner et al., 2001).